-A Legacy of Childbirth Support
+A Legacy of Humanizing Childbirth

 There is a basic dorm room available on campus, steps away from your classroom.
 More info (pdf).

-- There are many lodging options nearby the Kenmore Campus.
+There are many lodging options nearby the Kenmore Campus.
 More info (pdf)